 LLC vs Corporation: Which Should I Choose?

 As you can see, there are quite a few important differences between LLCs and corporations.

-Depending on the details of your specific business, one of these structures will fit your company better than the others, both in terms of forming and maintaining a successful business and establishing the most favorable tax structure for maximizing profits.
+Depending on the details of your business entity, one of these structures will fit your company better than the others, both in terms of forming and maintaining a successful business, personal liability protection, and establishing the most favorable tax structure for maximizing profits.